withastro/roadmap/proposals/0032-middleware-api.md

 Storing unsafe information will result in an Astro error:

 > The information stored in Astro.locals are not serializable when visiting "/index" path.
-Make sure you store only data that are serializable.
+Make sure you store only serializable data.

 > **Note**: The content of the error is not final.
 The docs team will review it.

 ## `locals` can't be overridden

 The value of `locals` needs to be an object, and it can't be overridden at runtime.
-Doing so would risk to wipe out all the information stored by the user.
+Doing so would risk wiping out all the information stored by the user.

 So, if there's some code like this: